Marcus de Laune Faunce: Service at Royal Canberra Hospital

 During his 35 years in full-time practice, Faunce became recognised for his diagnostic skills, for his high standards of professional ethics and his concern for the medical, personal and social needs of his patients.

-Trainee Bill Burke (now a Canberra respiratory physician) stated: "Ebullient, military in his gait and bearing, [Faunce] was prone to swing onto the ward stepping out to his own loudly-whistled accompaniment of the Colonel Bogey march.
+Bill Burke, a trainee of Faunce who would become a notable respiratory physician in Canberra, stated: "Ebullient, military in his gait and bearing, [Faunce] was prone to swing onto the ward stepping out to his own loudly-whistled accompaniment of the Colonel Bogey march.
 He was knowledgeable yet always looking to expand his knowledge, and his visits to the patient's bedside in even the most dire circumstances had a therapeutic effect seldom available in the pharmacopoeia."

 Faunce was individually selected to be honorary personal physician to five Prime Ministers (including Gough Whitlam and Malcolm Fraser) and six Governors-General (including Sir Zelman Cowen, Sir Ninian Stephen, and The Hon.
 Bill Hayden).
 Faunce was Prime Minister Harold Holt's personal physician at the time of the latter's disappearance in the surf at Portsea; his treatment at that time of Holt's shoulder injury and refusal to prescribe opiates featured in the 2008 film The Prime Minister is Missing.

 In 1959, Faunce and fellow physician Tony Proust founded the Canberra Medical Society, whose meetings were initially held in the Howard Florey lecture theatre of the John Curtin School of Medical Research, through the courtesy of its director.
 Marc served on the ACT Medical Board from 1963–74 and was senior physician consultant to the RAAF Medical Directorate from 1976–1980 with the rank of group captain.

 Faunce was largely responsible for the creation of the Department of Respiratory Medicine at the Royal Canberra Hospital in 1978.
 He had a great affection for the old Royal Canberra Hospital on the Acton Peninsula, serving on its Board of Management from 1967–74.
 Marc protested against its demolition and he was appointed emeritus consultant upon its closure in 1993.
 Faunce was an inspiring teacher and had long been a staunch advocate for a medical school at the Australian National University.
 Marc had a close friendship with Professor Frank Fenner and was highly respected in the Canberra medical community.